 How can I access my test results after I leave the ED?

-In addition to referencing your discharge paperwork from the ED, consider enrolling in Partners Patient Gateway, a portal that provides electronic access to some of your medical information.
+In addition to referencing your discharge paperwork from the ED, consider enrolling in Mass General Brigham Patient Gateway, a portal that provides electronic access to some of your medical information.
 If you would like a complete copy of your medical record, please contact the Mass General Medical Records Department at 617-726-2361 or visit their office located on the 8th floor of the Founders building at the Mass General Main Campus.
 If you have specific questions about your test results or discharge instructions, please call us at 617-643-0045.

 Where can I get help related to a substance use disorder after I leave the ED?